How do people come to trust a product or brand that they’ve never heard of?

 This hampers their video creation and editing process.

-Using an easy-to-use online video editing software like PlayPlay.
+Using an easy-to-use online video creation platform like PlayPlay.
 It has a huge library of ready-made templates that you can easily personalize with your brand's look and feel.

 You can further add graphics (animated videos are all the rage online!), use interesting text styles, fonts and visuals, and play around with a range of other video editing features to make your video ready for social media!